Pliind/nginx-setup/README.md

 If you are looking for encryption of Home assistant, Unifi Cloud Key or any other service you've come to the right place.

 ## Prerequisitions:
-- Port 80 and 443 open and pointed to the IP Nginx will have.
+- Port 80 and 443 open and pointed to the IP Nginx will be using (this is set in the docker-compose file).
 - Access to your admin-account on Synology
 - A Synology NAS with an Intel-based CPU, (required for Docker)
 - A domain you want to use*